Stuycs-K/finalproject-10-lim-benjamin-lei-jady/DEVLOG-Ben.md

 ### 2025-05-28 - Formatting networks
 Tried and failed to get indenting working on netstat -punta

+### 2025-05-28 - Formatting networks
+Worked on regex to parse the porrts well

 ### 2025-05-19 - Pair programming on getting system info